bomonike/bomonike.github.io/learn-chinese.md

 1. Under "Preferred languages," click Add a language.
 1. Search for Chinese (Simplified, China) and click Next, then Install.
 1. Once installed, click the three dots next to it (or click the language) and select Language options.
-1. Under "Keyboards," click Add a keyboard and choose Microsoft Pinyin.
+1. Under "Keyboards," click Add a keyboard and choose "Microsoft Pinyin".
 1. To switch: Press Windows Key + Spacebar to cycle through your languages.
 Look for the abbreviation "CH" or a Chinese character in your taskbar.

 On macOS: